chrisbobbe/jekyll-theme-prologue/README.md

 # Add a page

-To add a page, just make a new .html or .markdown file in your project directory.
+To add a page, just make a new .html or .md file in your project directory.
 There's an example called `reading-list` [provided](https://github.com/chrisbobbe/jekyll-theme-prologue/blob/master/reading-list.md) with the GitHub repository.
 Add this frontmatter:

 ```
 ---